amidav16/React-Social-media-website/README.md

 ### `npm run dev`

-npm run dev will create a **bundle.js** file at the ./public folder and starts the backend server at port 8080
+npm run dev will create a **bundle.js** file at the ./public folder and starts a **single NodeJS instance serving both the frontend and backend** , at server port 8080.

-Small parts of this code has been used to achieve the functions:
+The application will also reload using nodemon everytime a change has been made.

-The focus of this application is to be within the passing grade requirements, i do believe i could have done way better to achieve a more sophisticated solution to the exam, due to lack of time this is the best result i could produce.
+Small parts of this code has been used to achieve the functions: (github link if theres any)

 Below is a long list of requirements i have done: